ctan1345/react-expandable-nav/README.md

   </ExpandableNavContainer>
 ```

-Alternatively, you can specify the class.
+Alternatively, you can specify the class and use CSS to set the style.
 ```javascript
   <ExpandableNavContainer>
     <ExpandableNavbar fullClass={"full"} smallClass={"small"}>